The best photography spots in Stockholm

 4. Skeppsholmsbron and Stromkajen

-A gorgeous view to Gamla Stan.
-We were there for a sunrise at 4 AM, in bitter cold, but the golden light reflecting on the Gamla Stan buildings and the Royal Palace offered us a remarkable memory.
+A gorgeous view of Gamla Stan.
+We were there for sunrise at 4 AM, in the bitter cold, but the golden light reflecting on the Gamla Stan buildings and the Royal Palace offered us a remarkable memory.

 Gamla Stan - Skeppsholmsbron